Social model of disability: Disability rights movement

 In 1975, the UK organization Union of the Physically Impaired Against Segregation (UPIAS) claimed: "In our view it is society which disables physically impaired people.
 Disability is something imposed on top of our impairments by the way we are unnecessarily isolated and excluded from full participation in society."
 This became known as the social interpretation, or social definition, of disability.

 Mike Oliver

-In 1983, the disabled academic Mike Oliver coined the phrase social model of disability in reference to these ideological developments.
-Oliver focused on the idea of an individual model versus a social model.
+Following the UPIAS "social definition of disability", in 1983 the disabled academic Mike Oliver coined the phrase social model of disability in reference to these ideological developments.
+Oliver focused on the idea of an individual model (of which the medical was a part) versus a social model, derived from the distinction originally made between impairment and disability by the UPIAS.
 Oliver's seminal 1990 book The Politics of Disablement is widely cited as a major moment in the adoption of this model.
 The book included just three pages about the social model of disability.

 Developments

 The "social model" was extended and developed by academics and activists in Australia, the UK, the US, and other countries to include all disabled people, including those who have learning disabilities, intellectual disabilities, or emotional, mental health or behavioural problems.